wondercraft-co/wonderplate-shopify-cli/readme.md

 1. Open the settings in vscode
 2. Search for `@ext:pflannery.vscode-versionlens npm`
 3. Change the **Version Lens > Npm: Files** value to `**/package*.json`

+## Documentation

+We are using [VitePress](https://vitepress.dev/) to generate the documentation site.
+You can find the docs in the `/docs` folder.